Koschro/em-algorithm-manual-build/README.md

 # em-algorithm-manual-build

-Project on studying the EM algorithm and builting it manually.
+Project on studying the EM algorithm and builting it manually using R.